What Is Dim Sum? The Story of a Chinese Cultural Tradition

 A. Dumplings

-One of the most popular types of dim sum are dumplings.
-Dumpling is a catch-all term used to describe a dish of small dough parcels which have are wrapped around a filling.
+One of the most popular types of dim sum is dumplings.
+Dumpling is a catch-all term used to describe a dish of small dough parcels which have been wrapped around a filling.
 The dumplings can be steamed, pan-fried or boiled.

 #1 Chinese dumpling (Jiao zi)

 The most common dumpling is jiao zi which is the generic Chinese term for dumpling.
 Popular fillings include pork, prawns and vegetables.
-Tastes best when dipped into a sauce such as a mix of soy sauce, rice vinegar and ginger.
+We think it tastes best when dipped into a sauce such as a mix of soy sauce, rice vinegar and ginger.

 Chinese dumpling - Jiaozi